irlnathan/s-assoc-docs/associations2.md

 <img src="http://i.imgur.com/Nci0TlT.jpg" />

 ###When do I use models?
 Models are useful any time I want to store, retrieve, update, and/or delete data in my app.
-For instance, my app might need to save the data entered into a web form to a _model_.
+For instance, my app might need to save _User_ data entered into a web form.
+The data will passed into to a _model_ and ultimately stored on the server.
 The distinction between the **model** and the underlying place it's stored is important because with Sails once I define the **model** I have a common set of methods to interact with the data.
 Therefore, regardless of whether I'm using an SQL database (e.g. mySQL, PostgreSQL), a schema-less database (e.g. MongoDB, Redis, or Riak) or combination of databases, Sails removes the need to address each of the database's unique api.

-I can simply configure my **models**, choose an [**Adapter**]() via a [**Connection**](), and rely upon [**Model**]() methods to access and manipulate my data.
+I can simply configure my **models**, choose an [**Adapter**]() via a [**Connection**](), and rely upon [**Model**]() methods to access and manipulate my data across various databases.

 <img src="http://i.imgur.com/0z4A2Ok.jpg" />